 Members of the public and community association representatives may attend and address the Board as a delegation at any regular meeting.
-A delegation must register prior to the start of the Board meeting.
+A delegation concerning a topic on the current meeting's agenda must register 3 business days prior to the date of the Board meeting.
+A delegation concerning a topic not on the current meeting's agenda must register 10 business days prior to the date of the Board meeting.